-- List your key medical information, including other conditions you're being treated for and the names of any prescription and over-the-counter medications or supplements that you're taking.
+- List your key medical information, including other conditions for which you're receiving treatment.
+Also include the names of any prescription and nonprescription medicines or supplements that you're taking.

 - Take a family member or friend along, if possible.
 Someone who accompanies you may remember something that you missed or forgot.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For thoracic outlet syndrome, some basic questions to ask your doctor include:
+Preparing a list of questions helps you make the most of your time.
+For thoracic outlet syndrome, some basic questions to ask include:

 - What's the most likely cause of my symptoms?